-Security checks will be carried out on entry to the AGM and you will be asked to pass through our security systems before entering the meeting.
+Security checks will be carried out on entry to the AGM, and you will be asked to pass through our security systems before entering the meeting.
 This will involve security arches, and bag and body searches may be in operation.
 You should arrive at least 20 minutes early to allow time to pass through security and complete registration formalities before the meeting starts.
-We do not permit behaviour that may interfere with anyone's security, comfort, safety or the good order of the meeting and any such behaviour will be dealt with appropriately by the Chairman of the AGM.
-Anyone who does not comply may be removed from the meeting.
+We do not permit behaviour that may interfere with anyone's security, comfort, safety or the good order of the meeting and any such behaviour will be dealt with appropriately by the Chairman of the AGM and/or those appropriately authorised by the Chairman of the AGM.
+Anyone who does not comply may not be permitted to enter the meeting or may be removed from the meeting.

-Shareholders are reminded that cameras and recording equipment will not be allowed and all mobile telephones must be switched off or set to silent.
+Shareholders are reminded that cameras and recording equipment will not be allowed.
+Mobile telephones may not be permitted inside the meeting room, and if permitted must be switched off or set to silent.
 Any items deemed to be inappropriate will not be permitted into the venue and will be stored until the end of the event.
 Shareholders are encouraged to leave coats and bags in the cloakroom provided.
 Only small handbags will be allowed into the meeting.

-To ensure optimum security within the auditorium, please note that you will be provided with a wristband once you have been through the security checks at the venue.
+To ensure optimum security within the meeting room, please note that you will be provided with a wristband once you have been through the security checks at the venue.
 You must show your wristband to gain entry to the AGM.